mrzool/mrzool.github.io/_posts/2015-11-24-typesetting-automation.md

 ### Recommended readings

 Interested in knowing more about plain-text workflows and typesetting automation with Pandoc and <span class="latex">L<sup>a</sup>T<sub>e</sub>X</span>?
-Make sure to save this small selection of articles in your Instapaper:
+Make sure to save this small selection of articles to your Instapaper:

 - [The Beauty of <span class="latex">L<sup>a</sup>T<sub>e</sub>X</span>](http://nitens.org/taraborelli/latex) by Dario Taraborelli
 - [Why Microsoft Word Must Die](http://www.antipope.org/charlie/blog-static/2013/10/why-microsoft-word-must-die.html) by Charlie Stross